nikhilbordekar/TED-Talks-Views-Prediction/README.md

 - **Skewness Correction:** Employed techniques to rectify skewness in the data, ensuring a more accurate predictive model.
 - **Regression Models:** Implemented a variety of regression algorithms, including Linear Regression, Random Forest, and Gradient Boosting, to find the most effective predictor.

+## What Sets This Project Apart
+- **Rating System:** Integrated a comprehensive rating system, considering various factors that contribute to a TED Talk's appeal.
+- **Sentiment Analysis:** Gave importance to sentiment of talks, adding depth to the analysis.
+- **Speaker Popularity Index:** Introduced a metric to quantify the popularity of speakers based on audience engagement.